cultfamily-on-github/world-fairness-forum/README.md

 # World Fairness Forum
 This project shall emerge to be a fully decentralized forum supporting the [CULT](https://cultdao.io).

-Some say we are about to fuck the WEF.
+Some say we are about to fuck the WEF because of [this](https://www.youtube.com/watch?v=J7GY1Xg6X20).

 [![Screenshot 2022-06-13 at 17 15 28](https://user-images.githubusercontent.com/43786652/173386659-e8a73aec-bd77-4a73-8e6e-9a1dcc0e480d.png)](https://www.youtube.com/watch?v=J7GY1Xg6X20)